 Defining the Vacancy

 When defining the open position, be concise and accurate.
-To land the ideal employee, you need to lay out a clear and transparent description.
-A lengthy description will attract a crowd of applicants that are not fit for the job.
+To land the ideal employee, you need to create a clear and transparent description.
+A too-lengthy description will attract a crowd of applicants that may not not be a fit for the job.

 Advertising the Job

-When creating a hiring process, advertising will be the most time consuming but also most important step in the process.
-Job boards and websites may be used to advertise job openings and attract skilled individuals to the position.
+When creating a hiring process, advertising may be the most time consuming but also most important step in the process.
+Leverage job boards and career websites to advertise job openings and attract skilled individuals to the position.

 Embracing digital trends and social media is an effective way to reach out to more individuals.
 LinkedIn has become popular for employers and candidates to get extensive background information before offering a potential interview.
-Like most employers, you’ll probably do a standard background check on applicants, but the candidate’s social media profiles can offer more details about the individual as a person and an employee, for better or for worse.
+Here are a few other sites you might use to advertise your jobs:

 Connecting with Potential Candidates